SubMana/submana.github.io/_posts/2017-02-02-pkhex-tutorial.md

 ### Installing Homebrew!

-https://3ds.guide/homebrew-launcher-(soundhax) **(note, this requires you to be able to put your SD or micro SD card into your PC, so if you cannot do this then you may be out of luck.
+https://3ds.guide/ **(note, this requires you to be able to put your SD or micro SD card into your PC, so if you cannot do this then you may be out of luck.
 If this is the case, this guide cannot help you any further.)**

-You only need to do this step, selecting the 'Continue to Decrypt9' option is not required (but recommended if you want to experiment more with homebrew and Custom Firmware).
+Select 'Get Started', then select your console model, then choose 'Homebrew Launcher (Soundhax)'.

+Make _absolutely_ sure that the otherapp file is named correctly, and is in the root of your SD card along with the soundhax .m4a file, enabling File Extensions may be helpful with this.

 ### Exporting your save!

 Secondly, you'll need a Homebrew App called 'JKSM'.
 This app is the reason you require Homebrew access in the first place, and will allow you to export and import saves for all your 3DS games.
 This is great for backing up saves if you want to start a million new games without worries, and most importantly, allows us to transfer your save to a PC to edit with PkHex!
 The app can be found here: https://github.com/J-D-K/JKSM/releases

-Following the readme.txt in the .zip that you download will be required for installation for this app.
+Once downloaded, open up the .zip and copy the '3ds' folder to the root of your SD card, opting to merge the folders if prompted.
+You've successfully installed JKSM!

-Now you're going to want to access the Homebrew Launcher (through the sound app if you used Soundhax), and start up JKSM (make sure your cartridge is inserted if you're not using a digital game!) and select the game you'd like to export, then 'Save Data Options', then 'Export Save', and you're done!
+Now you're going to want to access the Homebrew Launcher (through the sound app if you used Soundhax), and start up JKSM (make sure your cartridge is inserted if you're not using a digital game!) and select the game you'd like to export, then 'Save Data Options', then 'Export Save'.
+You'll be prompted to make a name for this save, which you can make whatever you like, probably 'PkHex' or something.

 Put your console's SD (or micro SD) card into your PC.
 If you'd rather not do this every single time, using a File Transfer Protocol app will allow you to wirelessly transfer your save to your PC.
 This will not be explained in this guide, but is simple enough to be found on google.

 ### Using PkHex!

-Once you've found your save file on your PC (it will be simply called 'main'), drag that into the PkHex window.
-You are now free to edit your save however you like! **Using the 'Tools' tab allows you to instantly import any Pokemon from Showdown, this is very helpful when testing teams on the Battle Spot!**
+On your SD card, enter the JKSV folder, then 'Saves', then the game that you exported the save from.
+In that folder you'll find whatever you named the save, probably 'PkHex'.
+The file inside that folder named 'main' is what we want, so copy that to your computer or just drag it into the PkHex window and edit your save however you like! **Using the 'Tools' tab allows you to instantly import any Pokemon from Showdown, this is very helpful when testing teams on the Battle Spot!**

 ### Re-injecting your save!